Colleges by Location

 Admissions

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 1,667 in 2025.
-Niagara University has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 1,667 in 2025.
+Niagara University has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.

 Test Scores

-The average ACT score for all the accepted students in 2025 was 24 and the average GPA was 3.51.
+The ACT composite average score for all the accepted students in 2025 was 24 while the average GPA was 3.51.
 That means that you need a GPA that's above average in order to get into Niagara University; the same goes for your ACT score.

-The SAT Critical Reading average score was 580 for the newly enrolled students, while the average SAT Math score was 570.
+The SAT Critical Reading average score was 580 for the admitted students, while the average SAT Math score was 570.

 Retention Rate

-The freshman retention rate for Niagara University was 80% in 2025, a reflection of the high standards and excellent educational experience at this school.
+The freshman retention rate for Niagara University was 80% in 2025, demonstrating the exceptional quality of the educational experience at this institution.

-The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year completion rate at this institution is 75%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+The six-year graduation rate at this institution stands at 75%, which is considered an above-average graduation rate.

 Student Body